-- Q H3 Location of new housing development - 1.
-Should we aim for new housing land allocations to be evenly dispersed across the city? - 2.
-Should new housing allocations be concentrated in a maximum of two or three different locations of a significant size on the edge of the city?
+Q H3 Location of new urban housing development

+- a) Should we aim for new housing land allocations to be evenly dispersed across the city? or - b) Should new housing allocations be concentrated in a maximum of two or three different locations of a significant size on the edge of the city?